 It’s important because, for a breath or two, for a few beats of our hearts, we have been united in our shared understanding of a bond between species that we can never forget.
 We have been joined in a sadness that will never fully leave us.
 Together we remembered these friends who are no longer with us, and for myself, I longed to share again their friendship and their trust.
 Together we recalled the havoc and the laughter of the days we shared with them, happier days before that bleak day that we said goodbye to them forever.
 For a short time, we shared an understanding of what it means to value another for who they are, rather than for how we can use them.
 And that very understanding is one of the fundamental principles of veganism.

-So moving back to the vegan question I asked, let’s turn our thoughts to those whom our nonvegan choices condemn to a short and miserable existence for us to consume them, or wear them, to experiment on them in laboratories, or use them for milk or for eggs.
+So moving back to the vegan question I asked, let’s turn our thoughts to those whom our nonvegan choices condemn to a short and miserable existence for us to consume them, or wear them, to experiment on them in laboratories, or use them for their breast milk or for their eggs.
 Let’s spare them a thought while they await the knives and the saws that reduce each magnificent and incomparable life to the cost per kilo of a corpse.
 To fulfil our demands as faceless consumers, they were each brought into the world by our contrivance and intervention to endure a bleak existence, and a terrifying death, where the uniqueness of their personality, the potential for fun and for trust and for friendship with humans all lay dormant, shunned by our relentlessly predatory species as an unwelcome reminder of the emotions, the enquiring minds and the complex ideas of our needless victims.
 Make no mistake, although we may have been taught otherwise, that potential is there in every sentient creature – it goes with the very definition.

 We all know the words to say